thma/PolysemyCleanArchitecture/config.md

 ## Conclusion

-I'm very excited about how the comments on my last blog post have helped me develop the Polysemy Clean Architecture idea into a much improved design.
+I'm excited about how the comments on my last blog post have helped me develop the Polysemy Clean Architecture idea into a much improved design.

 So I'm sure that this post will trigger some more discussions and will help to improve remaining grey spots in the